shotgunsoftware/tk-core/docs/platform.rst

 user has access to may be limited by Project, user name, Group membership, or DCC version.

 The Software site page can be accessed from either "All Pages > Global Pages > Software" or "User Menu > Admin > Software" menus.
-Here are sample Software entries with field value explanations:
+Here are sample Software entries:

 .. image:: ./resources/sg_software_samples.png